AdobeDocs/commerce-admin.en/help/content-design/page-setup.md

    >[!NOTE]
    >
-   >Every JavaScript placed in the [!UICONTROL Miscellaneous HTML] field must be whitelisted in the Content Security Policy (CSP) settings, otherwise it will not be executed on the Checkout pages.
+   >All JavaScript entered in the [!UICONTROL Miscellaneous HTML] field must be whitelisted in the Content Security Policy (CSP) settings, otherwise it will not be executed on the Checkout pages.
 For more information, see [Content Security Policy](https://developer.adobe.com/commerce/php/development/security/content-security-policies).

 1. When complete, click **[!UICONTROL Save Configuration]**.